maximiliano/the-little-redis-book/pt_BR/redis.md

 ## Chapter 1 - The Basics

-What makes Redis special?
-What types of problems does it solve?
+O que faz o Redis especial?
+Que tipos de problemas ele resolve?
 What should developers watch out for when using it?
 Before we can answer any of these questions, we need to understand what Redis is.

 Redis is often described as an in-memory persistent key-value store.
 I don't think that's an accurate description.
 Redis does hold all the data in memory (more on this in a bit), and it does write that out to disk for persistence, but it's much more than a simple key-value store.
 It's important to step beyond this misconception otherwise your perspective of Redis and the problems it solves will be too narrow.